July 22-31 (FULL) and September 16-25 (FULL)

 PLEASE NOTE: Because our classroom is outdoors and we require masks at close distance, we feel confident that all classes will run in 2021.
 If conditions change and we need to adjust, we will notify students immediately.
 For more info on classes during covid, see our refund policy and our protocols and procedures.

+Do you dream of living in a beautiful, practical, ecologically responsible home that you build with your own hands?
+Do you yearn for the autonomy of owning a home, but don’t have the budget to buy?
 It’s time to get tiny, naturally!
-Do you dream of living in a beautiful, practical, ecologically responsible home built by your own hands?
-Do you yearn for the autonomy of owning a home, but don’t have the budget to buy?
-This natural building and tiny house workshop near Asheville, NC will help transform those dreams into reality in 8 days.
-It’s a crash-course covering the basics and beyond of tiny house design and construction, with an emphasis on ecological considerations and natural building techniques.

 What to Expect from this Tiny House Workshop and Natural Building Course: